adi170-alt/Pwangotchi_adi1708_Public/README.md

 Credit to [@cnagy](https://github.com/c-nagy) becouse I copyed his instalation from readme.
 Sorry

 Credit to [@highrup](https://www.reddit.com/user/highrup/) becouse it was his idea

+Credit to The "Christmas Plugin" becouse I just changed some things from there and just made a birth day plugin of it

 And also credit for the peaple who made those plugins links are in the Unedited Custum Plugins tab